Delray Beach mayor, commissioners looking into pay raises

 Boylston believes the budget should come first.

-"As of right now, we have pressed our city staff who've already done a fantastic job of cutting down this budget, to push even harder and cut even deeper so that we don't have to go into reserves as much as we currently plan to do so there could be cuts coming," he said.
+"As of right now, we have pressed our city staff, who's already done a fantastic job of cutting down this budget, to push even harder and cut even deeper so that we don't have to go into reserves as much as we currently plan to do, so there could be cuts coming," he said.

 The ordinance will go in front of the board on Aug.
 18 for a second reading.
 If the pay increase is approved, it will not go into effect until March 2021.